SauravP97/ai-engineering-primer/README.md

 ### :triangular_flag_on_post: Phase 1: Applied GenAI, Agentic Systems & Orchestration

+Applied GenAI provides the reasoning, but Agentic Systems give AI the autonomy to use tools and act.
+By building structured Workflows for reliability and using Orchestration to manage multi-agent collaboration, you will be able to transform passive models into dynamic software that automates complex, end-to-end business operations at scale.

+- :chart_with_upwards_trend: Difficulty: Beginner
+- :alarm_clock: Watch Time: 10h10m
+- :arrow_forward: 29 Video Lectures
+- :closed_book: 3 Code Examples

 #### :golf: Module 1: AI Engineering Core Concepts

 | S.No. | Topic       | Duration    | |